 Exquisitely beautiful and ever-changing, the gardens of Filoli offer visitors the chance to learn about the estate’s renowned horticulture practices or to simply enjoy the serenity for which they were designed.

 Explore the history of Filoli’s world-renowned gardens and enjoy a walk through the gardens from your computer.
 Dig more deeply and you’ll find details on our plant collections and an ever-expanding knowledge base in our Garden Resource Center.
-View our current plant display list.
+View our Summer 2017 Display List.

 Mr. and Mrs. William Bowers Bourn had, for many years, anticipated building an estate in the country where they could finally enjoy their retirement; but the War, travels, business, and family obligations had kept them from realizing their dream.
 Then, in 1915, after years of collecting ideas, they were ready to apply their vision towards planning a project that, in Mr. Bourn’s own words, might be interesting a few hundred years from now.